-I’d imagine this recipe would make a great pie, but we prefer bars – they’re easier to serve and store, especially if you’re serving a large crowd.
-We’re also obsessed with these Chocolate pecan caramel shortbread bars…they would be great to serve together at a holiday gathering, and quite honestly, I doubt anyone would know that they’re gluten free & vegan!Print
+I’d imagine this recipe would make a great pie, but we prefer bars.
+Bars are easier to serve and store, especially if you’re serving a large crowd.
+We’re also obsessed with these Chocolate pecan caramel shortbread bars.
+They would be great to serve together at a holiday gathering.
+And quite honestly, I doubt anyone would know that they’re gluten free & vegan!Print

 Much easier to make than homemade apple pie, these caramel apple pie bars are a delicious way to use up seasonal apples.